LSBA Home

 She received a BA degree in English in 2011 from Louisiana State University-Shreveport, a MA degree in literary studies in 2013 from Universiteit van Amsterdam and her JD degree, magna cum laude, in 2016 from Southern University Law Center.
 She studied at the Universiteit van Amsterdam as a Rotary Ambassadorial Scholar and gave presentations to various Rotary Clubs throughout the country.
 She was admitted to practice in Louisiana in 2016.

 Cassagne is a volunteer for the Louisiana State Bar Association’s Disaster Recovery Hotline.
-She is an active member of the Jefferson Parish Bar Association and the Federal Bar Association.
+She is an active member of the Jefferson Bar Association and the Federal Bar Association.
 She previously served as an observer with the Louisiana State Law Institute for the Louisiana State Bar Association’s Young Lawyers Division.
 She participated in Forum 35’s John W. Barton, Sr. Community Leadership Program in 2018.

 650 Poydras St Ste 1600